DeanGaffney/15ed5bb6-0ac0-4f39-a5e1-96b96f6726f7/README.md

 - [] Swagger Documentation

 ## Improvements
+- Database index for querying needs more work, ran out of time to dig deep into this.
 - Create a dedicated DateRange class for the date range validation
-- Create dedicated response or serialization classes for constructing complex responses such as the metric query results.
-- Add better validation for Enum types (needs custom validator)
 - Database Migration Scripts (Flyway)
-- Refactor all TODOs
-- Database index for querying needs more work, ran out of time to dig deep into this.

 ## Running Locally
 - Your system must have java 11 installed.